Is Large-Scale Pretraining the Secret to Good Domain Generalization?: Related Work

 \textbf{Large-Scale Pretraining for DG:} Recent DG literature~\citep{cho2023PromptStyler,cha2022miro,addepalli2024leveraging,mao2024context,arpit2022ensemble} leverages large-scale pretrained initializations stronger than ImageNet~\citep{ILSVRC15}, and CLIP~\citep{radford2021learning} is the most common choice.
 CLIP leverages a cross-domain contrastive loss to align images and captions.
 Due to the large scale of training data (typically at least 400 million samples) and the free-form nature of the text, CLIP enables effective zero-shot classification and learns features that generalize very well.
 Other choices for very strong pretraining include SWAG~\citep{singh2022revisiting} and DinoV2~\citep{oquab2023dinov2}.
 SWAG uses supervision from Instagram hashtags, while DinoV2 is trained without text supervision and instead relies on augmentation-based alignment.
 While our analysis focuses on image-text models like CLIP due to its popularity, the concept of alignment can extend to other types of pretraining models.
 We leave the exploration of this extension to future work.

-\textbf{Impact of Data on Model Performance:} Several recent studies have explored the influence of pretraining data on model performance. \citet{mayilvahanan2024does} investigated how the presence of perceptually similar images in CLIP~\citep{radford2021learning} pretraining affects performance, introducing the Similarity Hypothesis, which posits that nearest neighbor similarity is strongly correlated with zero-shot accuracy. \citet{udandarao2024no} demonstrated that concept frequency in pretraining is correlated with zero-shot performance and introduced a dataset focusing on infrequent concepts. \citet{fang2022data} found that diversity in pretraining data is critical for improving performance on benchmarks such as ImageNetV2~\citep{recht2019imagenet}, ImageNet-R~\citep{hendrycks2021many}, ImageNet-Sketch~\citep{wang2019learning}, and ObjectNet~\citep{barbu2019objectnet}.
+\textbf{Impact of Data on Model Performance:} Several recent studies have explored the influence of pretraining data on model performance. ~\citet{mayilvahanan2024does} investigated how the presence of perceptually similar images in CLIP~\citep{radford2021learning} pretraining affects performance, introducing the Similarity Hypothesis, which posits that nearest neighbor similarity is strongly correlated with zero-shot accuracy. ~\citet{mayilvahanan2025in} show that domain contamination in the pre-training has substantial impact on DG performance. ~\citet{udandarao2024no} demonstrated that concept frequency in pretraining is correlated with zero-shot performance and introduced a dataset focusing on infrequent concepts. ~\citet{fang2022data} found that diversity in pretraining data is critical for improving performance on benchmarks such as ImageNetV2~\citep{recht2019imagenet}, ImageNet-R~\citep{hendrycks2021many}, ImageNet-Sketch~\citep{wang2019learning}, and ObjectNet~\citep{barbu2019objectnet}.
 However, these studies focus on the zero-shot setting, where models are evaluated without further training.
-In contrast, we examine the domain generalization setting, where pre-trained models are fine-tuned on source domains and tested on held-out target domains.
-Our findings suggest that comparing target images to pre-trained images, as proposed by \citet{mayilvahanan2024does}, is less predictive of final DG performance than directly measuring the alignment between the image and its class embedding.
+In contrast, we examine the domain generalization setting, where pre-trained models are fine-tuned on source domains and tested on held-out target domains. ~\citet{yu2024rethinking} recommend using self-supervised pre-training to avoid data label leakage.
+In contrast we study DG model behavior in the more realistic setting of CLIP-pretraining.
+Our findings suggest that comparing target images to pre-trained images, as proposed by ~\citet{mayilvahanan2024does}, is less predictive of final DG performance than directly measuring the alignment between the image and its class embedding.